tkamenoko/spangle/markdown/api/models/http-py.md

     ) -> "Response"
 ```

 Set redirect view/location.
 Positional args are not allowed.
-Chainable

 If both `view` and `url` are set, `url` is ignored.